seekers-dev/seekers-wiki/docs/getting-started/tutorial.md

 The way to "play" Seekers is to program a bot function (in a sense some kind of AI) that will control your team of Seekers.
 Players gain points by having their Seekers transport small dots, the so-called "goals", into their own Camp, which is marked by a square with the same color as the team.
 To accomplish this goal, Seekers can be given a "target" to move to, but they also have a magnet which can be turned attractive or repulsive to goals, depending on the use case.

 The game has a lot more to discover, but this sums it up for the first part.
-To go more into detail, look at [Concept](concept), which explains all mechanics you need to know.
-If you want to know more about the game's parameters, see [Config](config).
+To go more into detail, look at the pages below [More Resources](../more-resources/index), namely [Seeker](../more-resources/seeker.md), [Goal](../more-resources/goal.md), [Player](../more-resources/player.md) and [Camp](../more-resources/camp.md), which explain all mechanics you need to know.
+If you want to know more about the game's parameters, see [Config](../more-resources/config.md).

 ## Creating an AI program